What Does a Central Control Operator Do?

 - Pass all background investigation and oral board interviews

-It is highly recommended you contact us to arrange to observe this position after you submit your application.
+It is highly recommended you contact our hiring coordinator to arrange to observe this position after you submit your application.
 For more information, see our Control Operator Job Description below.

 Shift: Control Operators generally work 4 ten hour shifts per week.
 The schedule rotation includes days, nights, weekends, graveyard and holidays.

 Job Description: Central-Control-Operator